 He’s served as an associate physician for the New York Islanders, New York Jets, the United States Tennis Open, and Hofstra University.
 Dr. Schell also held the position of team physician for the New York Titans professional indoor Lacrosse team.
 Dr. Schell is a former world-class swimmer, having been a member of the US National Team, multiple American record holder, and NCAA champion.

 Dr. Schell is board-certified with the American Board of Orthopaedic Surgery and is a Fellow of the American Academy of Orthopaedic Surgeons.
-He’s an attending physician at Northwell Health- Lenox Hill Hospital, and holds medical licenses in New York, New Jersey and California.
+He’s an attending physician at Northwell Health- Lenox Hill Hospital, and holds medical licenses in New York, New Jersey, Connecticut and California.

 He’s presented research at national and state meetings and is actively involved in ongoing orthopedic research.